Phuire-Research/Stratimux/Concept.md

 ```
 * name - The identifier of the concept to be used in conjunction with selection.
 * state - Is the state of the concept of properties identified by the programmer to achieve functionality.
-* unified - A simple list keeping track of what concepts have been unified to formalize the concept.
-Assigned via the unifyConcepts function.
+* muxified - A simple list keeping track of what concepts have been muxified to formalize the concept.
+Assigned via the muxifyConcepts function.
 * qualities - Is a list of qualities that relay to the actions that mechanize the concept throughout your applications.
 * principles - Are observers of state of your application or that of external mechanisms.
 That emit some action into the axium based upon that observation.
 * mode - A mode is a function and point of recursion of the runtime that the concept may utilize to achieve a specific functionality necessary for that concept.
 This should rarely be expanded upon.